Last updated: January 9th, 2023

 So, with the foot firmly attached there, the seat needs to be a couple inches higher than most recreational cyclists would choose.

-If you’re not yet comfortable on a bike, or you ride in lots of stop-and-go urban situations, it’s a nuisance.
+That’s disconcerting for someone who’s not yet comfortable on a bike, and irritating for those who ride in lots of stop-and-go urban situations.

 The easy way to set the right saddle height